 Yes, believe it or not, there are bear in the mountain ranges here.
-The Department of Fish & Wildlife informed Santa Clarita Guide in April 2013 that bear are beginning to show up in populated areas.
+As recently as June 2017 a black bear was spotted in the Valencia area.
 Population densities are low, since it's not the best habitat for them, but they are here.
 Follow the same tips for preventing bear as you do for preventing coyotes: don't leave pet food out at night and secure your trash.
 Bears are extremely smart and adaptable to humans.
 Monrovia, only fifteen miles outside the City of Los Angeles, has a terrible bear problem; the bear have learned the trash pickup schedule and scour for food the night prior to pickup.
 Their strength is incredible and they are capable of enormous property damage.

 California's Dept. of Fish & Wildlife recommends: On the rare chance you would encounter a bear IN home, do not approach the bear.
 Remove yourself from danger and call 911 when you are safe.
 Do not block any exits that the bear would use to escape.

 If you encounter a bear in your yard, slowly back away.
 Do NOT approach the bear.
 Allow the bear plenty of room to pass or withdraw.
 Once you are a safe distance away, encourage the bear to leave by banging pots and pans or making other loud noises.

 What are the dangers of living in the same environment as tarantulas, black widows, wolf spiders and rattlesnakes?
 Not as great as you might think.
 Read the details here:

 California's Dept. of Fish & Wildlife recommends that you do not leave small children in your yard unattended--even if it is fenced in.
 Wildlife, such as coyotes, mountain lions and bear, cannot decipher between children and prey.
 A fenced-in yard is no barrier for our wildlife.
 Also, small children may see rattlesnakes and insects as something with which to play.